The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

-Then, we measure the auto and cross-correlations and associated covariance matrices, following the same recipe described in \Cref{sec:analysis}, adopting a $\Delta R = 4\ \hMpc$ grid up to $0<\rp,\rt<200\ \hMpc$ separations for Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG) and $0<\abs{\rp},\rt<200\ \hMpc$ for Ly$\alpha$(LBG)$\times$LBG.
+Then, we measure the auto and cross-correlations and associated covariance matrices, following the same recipe described in \Cref{sec:analysis}, adopting a $\Delta R = 4\ \hMpc$ grid up to $0<\rp,\rt<200\ \hMpc$ separations for the auto-correlations and $0<\abs{\rp},\rt<200\ \hMpc$ for the cross-correlations.
 We compute the covariance by sub-sampling into \path{nside=16} HEALpix pixels and account for cross-covariance between the auto and cross-correlations.
-Due to computational issues related to the large target density, we limited our analysis to a 1000 $\deg^2$ section, and rescale the covariance by a factor of 5 to approximate the covariance over the full 5000 $\deg^2$ footprint.
+Due to computational limitations arising from the high LBG target density, we restrict the LBG forest analysis to a 1,000~$\deg^2$ section and rescale the covariance by a factor of 5 to approximate that of the full 5,000~deg$^2$ footprint.
+For the quasar analysis, we rescale the covariance matrix by a factor of $\sqrt{14,000/5,000}$ to account for the difference in footprint area between the completed DESI survey and the considered 5,000~$\deg^2$ portion.

-Finally, we use the \emph{forecast mode} of the \texttt{Vega} code to extract the expected uncertainties on BAO.
+At last, we use the \emph{forecast mode} of the \texttt{Vega} code to extract the expected BAO uncertainties.
 This mode generates a noiseless synthetic data vector representing the correlation function predicted by a given fiducial model.
 Forecasted errors are then obtained from the covariance matrix via the Hessian of the likelihood function, ensuring that all survey configurations are evaluated under consistent assumptions.
-We adopt the best-fit model from the \DESIDRIILya\ analysis as our fiducial template, excluding quasar-specific terms and incorporating redshift evolution of the \lya\ parameters around $z \sim 2.7$.
+We adopt the best-fit model from the \DESIDRIILya\ analysis as our fiducial template; for the LBG forecasts, we exclude quasar-specific terms and include redshift evolution of the \lya\ parameters around $z \sim 2.7$.
 The BAO scale parameters are fixed to $\ap = \at = 1$.
-The mock-based forecast results for Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG), Ly$\alpha$(LBG)$\times$LBG, and their combination are reported in the first three rows of \Cref{tab:forecasts}.
+The mock-based forecast results are reported in \Cref{tab:forecasts}: the first three rows correspond to LBG-based correlations, and the next three (below the dashed line) to their quasar-based analogues.

-As a complementary forecast, we use the same mock covariance matrix to estimate Alcock–Paczynski constraints from a Ly$\alpha$ Full Shape (FS) analysis, under the same survey setup and fiducial model.
+As a complementary forecast, we use the same mock covariance matrices to estimate Alcock–Paczynski constraints from a Ly$\alpha$ Full Shape (FS) analysis, under the same survey setup and fiducial model.
 We follow the analysis methodology presented in \cite{Cuceu:2021hlk}, previously applied to both mock~\citep{Cuceu:2022brl} and observational data~\citep{Cuceu:2022wbd,Cuceu:LYAFS}.
 This approach extends the information extracted beyond the BAO peak by including a wider range of scales, leading to significantly improved constraints on the AP parameter.